 The laptop comes with a 65W charger (in this configuration) that plugs in via a classic barrel plug.
 It’s a two-piece design with a small brick and long cables, and a full charge takes about 2 hours, but quick charging fills-up a big chunk of the capacity in under one hour.
 USB-C charging is also possible with an appropriate charger.

 Price and availability

-The Acer Swift 3 14 SF314-59 is not widely available in stores at the time of this article.
+The Acer Swift 3 14 SF314-59 is available in stores at the time of this article.

-I’m not sure this Swift 3 is going to end up performing the same as our early test-model, but if does, I must say I’m impressed.
+I’m not sure the Swift 3 you’re going to buy is going to end up performing the same as our early test-model, but if does, I must say I’m impressed.
 Acer managed to squeeze a powerful 28W Tiger Lake implementation into an affordable product, and as a result, this performs very well in all kinds of tasks, including demanding loads and games.

 On the other hand, the typing experience isn’t my favorite on this non-backlit keyboard version, but most models will come with the superior and firmer backlit implementation that I got along with well in previous tests, so that might not be an issue on those.
 Furthermore, while Acer updated the speakers on this model, they’re still not much on our sample, something else to further look into.

 Finally, with the powerful hardware implementation, this laptop runs hot with games, both internally and on the outside, and that might also steer some of you away if ends up true on the final product.
 If I were Acer, I’d work in some variable power-profiles and keep the 28W implementation, but also offer a more balanced option for those who’d prefer better temperatures.

 Of course, the Swift 3 series is not without competition, and among the better alternatives, I’d mention the

 ZenBook 14 from Asus and the IdeaPad Slim 7 from Lenovo, this latter one available with either Intel or AMD hardware.